-Apprenticeship is a time-tested, proven workforce development approach where learners earn wages while acquiring crucial skills. experience. certifications. and professional connections.
+Apprenticeship is a time-tested, proven workforce development approach where learners earn wages while acquiring crucial skills, experience, certifications, and professional connections.
 The apprenticeship model offers employers an effective means to build their talent pipeline by engaging in apprenticeship partnerships designed to develop a highly skilled workforce.
 In California, there approximately 95.000 are registered apprentices, approximately 67% of which are in the building, construction, and fire trades.
-There are numerous registered apprenticeship and apprenticeship readiness programs throughout Los Angeles.
+There are numerous registered apprenticeship and readiness apprenticeship programs throughout Los Angeles.